Using fruits and veggies to grow human tissue

 There have been dramatic advances in regenerative medicine over the past decade.
 Researchers have grown replacement windpipes and bladders for patients and are working on how to produce more complex organs.
 Pelling wants to produce open-source, low-cost material that will help drive that revolution.

-Innovative research like Pelling’s is one of the top priorities of “Defy the Conventional: The Campaign for uOttawa”.
+Innovative research like Pelling’s is one of the top priorities of the University of Ottawa.
 Your support helps uOttawa attract and retain top talent and fuels progress on research that will improve lives.

 Pelling’s Laboratory for Biophysical Manipulation is interdisciplinary and curiosity-driven, and Pelling, cross-appointed to the departments of Physics and Biology, collaborates with mathematicians, physicists, biologists, engineers, anthropologists and artists.